 Options Common to All Intel XDK Cordova Platforms

-The settings described below are either modifications of or additions to the standard Cordova
+The settings described below are standard Cordova

 For a full list of Cordova supported settings see the Apache Cordova config.xml File Documentation.